gf78/css-device-classes/README.md

 ## Integration
-Add content of snippet.min.html to the head of your html page
+Add content of snippet.min.html to the head of your html page or load the css-device-classes.min.js

 ```
 <head>